Nursery General Information and Admissions

 The term before your child starts in the Nursery we invite you to visit us for an open day visit and to attend a parent’s information evening.
 The nursery teacher and Nursery Nurse will also arrange to visit you and your child at home.
 The home visiting procedure provides a wonderful opportunity for staff to get to know your child a little better in the relaxed and familiar atmosphere of their home.
 The visit gives parents and staff the opportunity to discuss relevant information concerning your child and helps to bridge the gap between home and school.

-The main school keeps a waiting list of applicants for Nursery places and children’s names can be added from the age of 2 years.
+In January, a link for the Nursery Applicaltion Form will be available for children who have turned 3 by 31st August in the year of application.
+The closing date for applications is the first Friday in March and offers are made by the beginning of May.
 Children are admitted in the September of each year.
 Priority is siblings and then proximity to the school.
 The Nursery and the school are separate institutions.
 While many of our children enter the Reception class of this school before their 5th birthday, attendance at Orleans Nursery is NOT a guarantee of a Reception place.
-A place in Orleans Nursery is similarly not dependent on an application having been made for a Reception place in the school.
+Parents must apply for place in Reception, details for this are on the Local Authority Admissions Page.

 Each session follows the same routine:

 - Welcome and self-registration

 - Free-flow play (inside and out) alongside adult-led small group activities.

 - Whole class teacher-led carpet time – singing, circle times, specific activities.